 (1) Pre-Contingency Action Plans (PCAPs) are defined in Protocol Section 2.1, Definitions, and are implemented in anticipation of a contingency.
 Normally, it is desirable that a Transmission Service Provider (TSP) construct Transmission Facilities adequate to eliminate the need for any PCAP; however, in some circumstances, such construction may be unachievable in the available time frame.

-(2) A PCAP may be proposed by any Market Participant, but must be approved by ERCOT and the impacted Transmission Operator (TO) prior to implementation.
+(2) A PCAP may be proposed by any Market Participant, and be approved by ERCOT and the Transmission Operator (TO) included in the PCAP prior to implementation.
 PCAPs must:

 (a) Be coordinated with the TOs included in the PCAP;